 - 1 egg

-- Peel the potatoes and boil them in the salty water until they are soft (more or less 30 minutes).
+- Peel the potatoes and boil them in the salty water until they are tender (more or less 30 minutes).

-- Drain the potatoes and mash them.
+- Drain the potatoes and process them with potatoes ricer.
 Let them cool.

 - Add flour, egg, and a bit of salt.
 Mix until you will get a soft dough consistency.
 If necessary, add more flour.

 - Flour a pastry board (or a worktop), put the dough there, and knead until it is smooth.

 - Cut the dough into small chunks and roll them out into "snakes" using your hands.
 Each one should be about 1 inch thick.